sgl-project/sglang/README.md

     print(out, end="", flush=True)
 ```

+### Tips and Implementation Details
+- The `choices` argument in `sgl.gen` is implemented by computing the normalized log probabilities of all choices and selecting the one with the highest probability.
+- The `regex` argument in `sgl.gen` is implemented through autoregressive decoding with logit bias masking, according to the constraints set by the regex.

 ## Backend: SGLang Runtime (SRT)
 The SGLang Runtime (SRT) is designed to work best with the SGLang frontend.
 However, it can also be used as a standalone API server.